 Danger to Humans

 The ornate wobbegong can inflict shallow but painful wounds with its sharp anterior teeth if harassed or attacked.
-It has also been known to swim towards nearby divers in a possibly antagonistic response.
-Ornate wobbegongs have also been known to bit waders and fishers in tidepools.
+It has also been known to swim towards nearby divers in a possibly antagonistic response (Compagno 2001).
+Ornate wobbegongs have also been known to bite waders and fishers in tidepools (Compagno 2001).
 Humans should take care when present in areas where this wobbegong lives as its camouflage coloration can hide this fish quite well from the unwary.
-According to the International Shark Attack File, there have been 39 attacks attributed to wobbegongs.
-It is sometimes difficult to identify wobbegongs during an attack, however one of the attack incidents was due to an ornate wobbegong.
+According to the International Shark Attack File, there have been 32 attacks attributed to wobbegong species.
+Due to the similarity of wobbegong species, it is often difficult for an accurate identification.

-In areas outside of Australian waters, there is some concern for the ornate wobbegong due to habitat degradation and unregulated fisheries.
+In areas outside of Australian waters, there is some concern for the ornate wobbegong due to habitat degradation and unregulated fisheries (Compagno 2001).

 The distribution range of the ornate wobbegong is limited to the western Pacific Ocean.
-This range includes Indonesia, Papua New Guinea, and all coastlines of Australia
+Sources such as Compagno (2001) describe their range as including Indonesia, Papua New Guinea, and Japan, but there is some concern that they have been misidentified in these locations (Huveneers et al., 2015).
+They are known to be regularly found on the coastlines of Australia (Huveneers et al., 2015).

-It is a tropical species and associated with bays, algal-covered rocky bottoms, and coral reefs of inshore waters from depths of 0-328 feet (0-100 m).
-The ornate wobbegong actively seeks prey and is active at night while during the day it is often observed resting on the bottom.
-It prefers clearer water than does its close relative, the spotted wobbegong (Orectolobus maculatus).
+It is a tropical species and associated with bays, algal-covered rocky bottoms, and coral reefs of inshore waters from depths of 0-100 m (0-328 ft.)
+(Compagno 2005).
+Habitat selection does not seem to be tied to the abundance of prey and may instead be a product of predator avoidance (Huveneers et al., 2015).
+The ornate wobbegong seeks prey and is active at night while during the day it is often observed resting on the bottom (Compagno 2005).
+It prefers clearer water than does its close relative, the spotted wobbegong (Orectolobus maculatus) (Compagno 2005).

 The ornate wobbegong has a broad, flattened head with small oval eyes and well-developed spiracles.
-There are skin flaps (nasal barbels) with a few branches located around the margins of the snout and a symphysial groove on the chin.
-Five dermal lobes are present below and in front of each eye.
+There are skin flaps (nasal barbels) with a few branches located around the margins of the snout and a symphysial groove on the chin (Compagno 2001).
+Five dermal lobes are present below and in front of each eye (Compagno 2001).
 It has two large dorsal fins that are nearly equal in sized and triangular.
-The first dorsal fin is located over the insertion of the pectoral fins and the insertion of the second dorsal fin is above the origin of the anal fin.
-The anal fin is rounded and located so far posteriorly, that it looks similar to the lower caudal fin lobe.
+The first dorsal fin is located over the pelvic fin base and the second dorsal fin insertion is anterior to the anal fin origin (Huveneers et al., 2006).
+The anal fin is rounded and located so far posteriorly, that it looks similar to the lower caudal fin lobe (McGrouther 2014).
 The caudal fin has a long upper lobe that is hardly elevated above the axis of the body.
-There is a strong terminal lobe and subterminal notch.
+There is a strong terminal lobe and subterminal notch (Compagno 1998).

-Sometimes confused with the ornate wobbegong, the spotted wobbegong O.maculatus can be distinguished by the dark saddles and indistinct circles formed by groupings of small white dots.
+Sometimes confused with the ornate wobbegong, the spotted wobbegong O.maculatus can be distinguished by the dark saddles and indistinct circles formed by groupings of small white dots (McGrouther 2014).

-Typically golden-brown in color, the ornate wobbegong has conspicuous dark rectangular saddles.
-The lighter spaces between these saddles have dark, light-centered spots but not ocellate in appearance.
+Typically golden-brown in color, the ornate wobbegong has conspicuous dark rectangular saddles (Compagno 2005).
+The lighter spaces between these saddles have dark, light-centered spots but not ocellate in appearance (Compagno 2001).
 This ventral surface is pale in color.
-The fin margins often have dark spots.
+The fin margins often have dark spots (McGrouther 2014).

 The ornate wobbegong is an ambush predator that possesses long teeth lacking lateral cusplets.
-There are two long and sharply pointed teeth in the upper jaw and three in the lower jaw.
+There are two long and sharply pointed teeth in the upper jaw and three in the lower jaw (Compagno 2001).

-There are nasal barbels along with a few branches located near the snout of the ornate wobbegong.
-Five dermal lobes are present below and anterior to each eye as well as dermal lobes located behind the spiracles that are either unbranched or weakly branched and broad.
-Dermal tubercles and ridges are absent on the back of this wobbegong.
+There are nasal barbels along with a few branches located near the snout of the ornate wobbegong (Compagno 2005).
+Five dermal lobes are present below and anterior to each eye, dermal lobes located behind the spiracles are either unbranched or weakly branched and broad (Compagno 2005).
+Dermal tubercles and ridges are absent on the back of this wobbegong (Compagno 2001).

 Size, Age, and Growth

-Any large fish or marine mammals are potential predators of the ornate wobbegong.
+Any large fish or marine mammals are potential predators.

-A newly described species of cestode, Stragulorhynchus orectologi n. g., n. sp., has been documented as a parasite of the ornate wobbegong.
+A species of cestode, Stragulorhynchus orectologi n. g., n. sp., has been documented as a parasite of the ornate wobbegong (Beveridge 1987).